NuriaSF/ML_DomainAdaptation/README.md

 * STATISTIC CRITERION
   * *usps_dataset.h5*: file that stores the USPS dataset (same as above).
   * *Statistic_Criterion.ipynb*: performs the statistic criterion approach
+  * *Trained_models*: Contains the trained models from the statistic critetion method.
+For each model, there is a .json file containing the model structure and a .h5 file containing the weights.
+This folder contains the following models:
+      * *model_source*
+      * *model_target*

 * ADVERSIAL METHODS
   * *usps_dataset.h5*: file that stores the USPS dataset (same as above).